 By RAM Tracking on 5 Oct 2018

-Employers have a duty of care to their employees, which means that they are legally obligated to take all the steps reasonably possible to ensure the health, safety and wellbeing of their employees in the workplace.
+Employers have a duty of care to their employees, which means that they are legally obligated to take all the steps reasonably possible to ensure the health, driver safety and wellbeing of their employees in the workplace.
 This includes driving in a work-related capacity.

 Breach of this duty can result in criminal prosecution with substantial fines and have a knock-on effect on a company’s brand and reputation - especially if the worst scenario occurs and the company are to face a prosecution for corporate manslaughter.